Lucky (Radiohead song): Recording

 In 1995, Radiohead were on tour, promoting their second album, The Bends.
-During soundchecks for shows in Japan, guitarist Ed O'Brien produced a high-pitched sound by strumming above the guitar nut.
-The band developed the sound into a song, "Lucky", which became part of the set list.
+During soundchecks in Japan, the guitarist Ed O'Brien produced a high-pitched sound by strumming above the guitar nut.
+Radiohead developed the sound into "Lucky", which became part of the set list.

 Around this time, the producer Brian Eno asked Radiohead to contribute a song to The Help Album, a charity compilation organised by the charity War Child.
-The album was to be recorded in a single day, 4 September 1995, and rush-released that week.
+It was to be recorded in a single day, 4 September 1995, and rush-released that week.

 Radiohead recorded "Lucky" in five hours with engineer Nigel Godrich, who had assisted producer John Leckie with The Bends and produced several Radiohead B-sides.
 Godrich went on to produce their third album, OK Computer.
-He said of the Help Album session: "Those things are the most inspiring, when you do stuff really fast and there's nothing to lose.
+He said of the recording session: "Those things are the most inspiring, when you do stuff really fast and there's nothing to lose.
 We left feeling fairly euphoric."

-Yorke later said "Lucky" shaped the nascent sound and mood of OK Computer.
+Yorke later said "Lucky" shaped the sound and mood of OK Computer.
 He said: "'Lucky' was indicative of what we wanted to do.
 It was like the first mark on the wall."

 Release

-To promote The Help Album, "Lucky" featured as the lead track on the Help EP, which charted at number 51 after BBC Radio 1 chose not to play it.
-It was included as the 11th track on Radiohead's album OK Computer.
-"Lucky" was originally slated to be released as a single from the album, but due to circumstances beyond the band's control, it was issued as a physical single only in France on 26 December 1997.
+To promote The Help Album, "Lucky" was the lead track on the Help EP, which charted at number 51 after BBC Radio 1 chose not to play it.
+It was included as the 11th track on OK Computer.
+"Lucky" was planned for release as a single, but due to circumstances beyond the band's control, it was issued only in France on 26 December 1997.